near/docs/docs/tutorials/contracts/guest-book.md

 * `src/App.js`
 * `src/tests/`

 We will mostly just copy/paste the code snippets below while covering the parts that call our contract methods.
-So, if you want to skip ahead to the _FrontEnd : Test_ section, simply switch to the `frontend-test` branch of the project.
+So, if you want to skip ahead to the _FrontEnd: Test_ section, simply switch to the `frontend-test` branch of the project.
 Otherwise, you should be in the `frontend-develop` branch.

 Copy the following code and paste it into `src/index.js`: